 General Information

-In the interest of informing the public, the United States District, District Court for the Northern Marianas Islands welcomes media coverage of legal matters coming before the court.
+In the interest of informing the public, the United States District, District Court for the Northern Mariana Islands welcomes media coverage of legal matters coming before the court.

-In almost all cases, oral arguments before an appellate panel are open to the press and public.
+In almost all cases, court hearings are open to the press and public.
+Access the court’s calendar here.
 In certain high-profile cases, the court may reserve courtroom seating for the media.
-Reporters should contact the Court to determine whether reserve seating is available.
+Reporters should contact the Court (link sends e-mail) to determine whether reserve seating is available.

-If a case is being prosecuted by a U.S. attorney, that attorney’s office will often have a designated public relations contact who can provide up-to-date information.
+If a case is being prosecuted by a U.S. Attorney, that attorney’s office may have a designated public relations contact who can provide up-to-date information.

 Links to Pacer Records System